agsight

 Here, I decided to do something radical: Opt for a sensor-optional solution.

-Make KPIs actionable
+make KPIs actionable

 Across interviews and surveys, I kept hearing the same thing: farmers could access plenty of metrics like evapotranspiration and pest pressure—but didn’t know what to do with them.
 Numbers were everywhere, but guidance was nowhere.
 The real need?
 Clear, actionable advice tailored to their fields, like “adjust irrigation by 20 minutes” or “apply soil treatment here.”
 Whoever bridges the gap between data and decisions with simple, trusted steps will earn farmers’ trust and adoption.

-Make solutions affordable
+make solutions affordable

 In every interview, cost came up.
 One farmer told me she skipped trying an agtech tool because the subscription would eat into her fertilizer budget for the season.
 Another couldn’t afford repairs when their sensor system broke mid-harvest.
 For small- to mid-sized farms on razor-thin margins, this is normal.
 The opportunity?
 Build a solution that respects those limits—no hidden fees, no costly hardware, and clear value from day one.

-Personalize to improve relevance
+personalize to improve relevance

 With 47% of the surveyed farmers citing the high cost of agtech as a major barrier to adoption and 55% showing a low willingness to pay due to lack of location-specific personalization, there's a lack of personalized solutions that adapt to individual farm conditions and crop types without extensive consultations.

-Reduce friction dramatically
+reduce friction dramatically

 One farmer told me it took him 3 weeks just to schedule a demo, get his sensors delivered, and sit through a 2-hour onboarding call.
 Every extra step, login, or setup screen becomes a reason to walk away during harvest season when time is scarce.
 The opportunity is in building something that works out of the box—no hardware, no training manuals, no delays.
 The fewer the steps, the more farmers will use it—and see results.

-Smoothen the learning curve
+smoothen the learning curve

 When I asked farmers what kept them from using the agtech tools they’d already paid for, most talked about feeling overwhelmed.
 One grower, 68, said he gave up on a dashboard after three logins because he couldn’t figure out how to set up his field zones.
 Another said the interface felt like “Excel threw up.”
 With 32% of the surveyed farmers over 65 and only 35% holding a college degree, the opportunity is in removing friction.
 That means zero-setup onboarding, interfaces that show only what’s needed, and agtech that doesn’t assume a background in data science by meeting farmers where they are instead of expecting them to catch up.

-Automate manual tasks
+automate manual tasks

 Many farmers told me the same thing in different words: they’re exhausted by error-prone manual tasks — checking soil moisture, walking rows to spot early signs of stress, tracking pests on clipboards, or calculating irrigation needs.
 As such, the opportunity is in automation that flags what matters and frees farmers to focus on higher-level decisions.